 The Rule of 100 is useful in market research because sometimes it’s extremely difficult to get more than 100 answers from small, niche audiences.

-If you are still not convinced, I have some evidence.
+Still not convinced?
+I have some evidence.

 Television commercials in the UK are governed by some of the strictest rules in the world – if you are going to make a claim for your product you need to prove it.
 All adverts on UK television have to be approved by Clearcast before they are broadcast.